 What Are the 1031 Exchange Requirements for Property?

-You can use tax-free exchanges for investment and business real property, but not your personal residence.
+You can use tax-free exchanges for investment and business real property, but not your personal residence or your personal property (your car, for example).
 Real property is defined as a parcel of land and everything permanently attached to it, such as buildings.
 As a result, landlords can use a 1031 exchange for their rental real estate and businesses can use it for office buildings and other business property.
-Like-kind exchanges can’t be used for personal property such as a car, either—they are limited to real property.

 1031 Exchange Basic Calculations